Since a good portion of my time in Paris was spent visiting museums, the Paris Museum Pass was both a money saver and time saver.

 - Rodin Museum (regular admission is 6 euros)

-For me this represented a savings of 11 euros (about $16) over regular admissions, and savings in time of several hours avoiding lines.
+For me, this represented a savings of 11 euros (about $16) over regular admissions, and savings in time of several hours avoiding lines.
 Granted, I had to cram a lot of visits into a short period of time, but I tried to find a good balance of art, architecture, history, food, and fun every day.
-It worked for me, but it you would prefer a slower pace, get a longer pass.
+It worked for me, but if you would prefer a slower pace, get a longer pass.

 Additional considerations when deciding if the Paris Museum Pass is for you: Most museums are free for those under age 16, and offered reduced admissions for those 16-25 years of age.
 Many museums also offer free admissions at least one day of the month.

 If the museums and monuments are on your to-do list in Paris, a Paris Museum Pass represent savings in more ways than one.